Andy-Pham-72/banking-system/README.md

 In this project, I created a simple version of a banking system which I incoporate some **Python fundamental skills**: inheritance, exception handling, logging, getter and setter methods along with **SQL database** that associates with the Python script in order to produce the csv as a type of data storage.

+We can easily run the .py file in the command line in order to experience the app locally.

 All the classes, methods, and functions are documented with docstring comments.

 The project consist of 2 main files and 1 log file: